tomalbrc/filament/README.md

 ## Installation

-Needs fabric api and polymer
+Requires fabric api and polymer

 Use one of the releases on github and drop the `example_datapack` into your server's worlds' `datapacks` folder. filament uses polymers resource-pack generation to generate the RP and autohost features to automatically create a http server to serve the RP to your players!

 ## Usage

+There is an example datapack, drop that into your worlds datapacks folder.

 [Checkout the documentation!](https://tomalbrc.de/projects/filament/docs)